-Because one version of your website appears to be winning within the first few days of starting the test does not mean that you should call it off before time and declare a winner.
+Even if one version looks to be promising within the first few days of the test, this does not mean you should call it off and choose it before the testing duration is over.

-A/B testing is an iterative process, with each test building upon the results of the previous tests.
-Businesses give up on A/B testing after their first test fails.
-But to improve the chances of your next test succeeding, you should draw insights from your last tests while planning and deploying your next test.
-This increases the probability of your test succeeding with statistically significant results.
+A/B testing is an iterative procedure – in which each subsequent test is built upon the previous ones’ findings.
+Businesses frequently make the mistake of abandoning A/B testing after their first few attempts fail.
+However, if you truly want to increase the chances of your next test succeeding, you should use what you have learned from the previous tests while preparing your next one.
+This enhances the chances of your test being successful – as well as produces statistically significant results.

 8. Using the wrong tools

-With A/B testing gaining popularity, multiple low-cost tools have also come up.
-Not all of these tools are equally good.
-Some tools drastically slow down your site, while others are not closely integrated with necessary qualitative tools (heatmaps, session recordings, and so on), leading to data deterioration.
-A/B testing with such faulty tools can risk your test’s success from the start.
+With the rise in popularity of A/B testing, various low-cost tools have emerged.
+Some of them drastically slow down your site, while others are not closely integrated with essential qualitative tools (heatmaps, session recordings, etc.).
+Conducting A/B testing with such faulty tools can risk your test’s success right from the beginning.

 You may be interested in: A/B testing with Google Optimize

-9. Sticking to plain vanilla A/B testing method
+9. Sticking to one vanilla A/B testing method

 We hope that the above analysis should give you a detailed overview of the common A/B testing mistakes – so that you may conduct the process properly.
 If you are looking for a software development agency to help with your website/app development project, don’t hesitate to reach out to JSLancer – our team will be more than happy to provide a FREE consultation on how we can help you visualize your goals.